telluslabs/gips/gips/test/README.md

 correct values to see if the test ought to pass.

-System tests require a little setup, unfortunately:  Edit `settings.py` and set `OVERRIDE_VERSION` to the version the system tests expect.
+System tests require a little setup, unfortunately:  Edit `settings.py` and set `GIPS_OVERRIDE_VERSION` to the version the system tests expect.
 You can check this by looking in `gips/test/sys/expected/modis.py` and checking on the version that is expected to be output.
 You should also have a correct `pytest.ini` file (see above).
 Back up any data files you want to retain in your data repo directory; some system tests need to operate destructively on